liyuan989/leetcode/README.md

 LeetCode
 ========
-This is my exercise for leetcode. (completion 85/198)
+This is my exercise for leetcode. (progress 85/198)

 ## Algorithm